Smile (The Beach Boys album): Musical impact and influence

 Following its shelving, Smile gradually attained a cult following within the American underground music scene despite its incomplete state.
 In Courrier's words, the project "became oddly influential.
 While functioning mostly as a rumor, when some bootlegged tracks confirmed its existence, Smile became a catalyst for records that followed in its wake."
 (Note: In his belief, the work transformed into a benchmark for subsequent albums, including the Beatles' Sgt.
 Pepper, Love's Forever Changes (1967), the Byrds' The Notorious Byrd Brothers (1968), Hendrix's Electric Ladyland (1968), Al Kooper's You Never Know Who Your Friends Are (1968), Spirit's Twelve Dreams of Dr. Sardonicus (1970), Shuggie Otis' Inspiration Information (1974), and Fleetwood Mac's Tusk (1979).
 Lindsey Buckingham, during the making of Tusk, had access to unreleased Smile recordings, which he employed as a reference for songs such as "That's All for Everyone".)
 It served as a foundational influence on indie rock, art-driven post-punk, acts such as Pere Ubu, XTC, R.E.M., and the Pixies, and bands tagged as "chamber pop".
 (Note: The iTunes release of BWPS was designated "indie rock".)
 In Priore's estimation, the "alternate-rock" generation began embracing Smile after the early 1990s, adding that his book about the album had elicited interest from musicians including XTC, Apples in Stereo, and George Harrison.
-In 2002, journalist Rob Chapman remarked that he had "yet to meet an ambient or electronica artist who doesn't have a soundfile full of Smile bytes".
+In Scotland, musicians including David Scott of the Pearlfishers and Duglas T. Stewart of BMX Bandits organized a Smile-themed concert before assembling the 2000 tribute album Caroline Now!, both with Wilson's endorsement.
+Journalist Rob Chapman wrote in 2002 that he had "yet to meet an ambient or electronica artist who doesn't have a soundfile full of Smile bytes".

 The potential of what Smile would have been was the primary thing that inspired us.
 When we started hearing Smile bootlegs, it was mind-blowing.
 It was what we had hoped it would be, but a lot of those songs weren't finished, so there was still this mystery of not hearing the melodies and lyrics.
 We wondered, "What are these songs and how do they fit together?
 Is this a verse?"